- Executive Director

 Mid North Coast communities have a strong history of engagement with music across a very wide spectrum of genres.
-The region’s many festivals focus upon world music, jazz, contemporary, acoustic, folk and bluegrass genres and attract broad interest both within and outside the region.
+The region’s many festivals feature jazz, contemporary, acoustic, folk and bluegrass genres and attract broad interest both within and from outside the region.
 These festivals typically accommodate a mix of local and touring performers and provide opportunities for emerging local talent and community participation.
-The small township of Kendall also hosts the finals of the Kendall National Violin Competition, Australia’s preeminent contest for young violinists.
-There is a regional conservatorium at Coffs Harbour providing formal music training and strong music education opportunities within many primary and secondary schools.
-A similar conservatorium is in the process of formal recognition for the area from Great Lakes to Port Macquarie.
-Youth engagement with and participation in musical activity is at a high level in many parts of the Mid North Coast.
+The small township of Kendall hosts the finals of the Kendall National Violin Competition, Australia’s pre-eminent contest for young violinists.
+There is a very active and strong Conservatorium of Music at Coffs Harbour providing formal music training and strong music education opportunities within many primary and secondary schools.
+Another Conservatorium is in the development stage for the MidCoast and Port Macquarie region.

 Film and Digital Arts

 Engagement with film and the digital arts has increased dramatically in the last three years.
 This has been led by Screenwave in Coffs Harbour and its very successful International Film Festival (SWIFF) held in Coffs Harbour and Bellingen over summer and its Rec Ya Shorts Youth Film Festival which focuses on the development of young film makers through high schools in the region.
 Screenwave has also developed a local Film Industry Group.
 Arts Mid North Coast has strongly supported all three projects and in 2017 added a major screen and film component to its own website, www.screenmidnorthcoast.com.au.
 Touring film festivals to the region are also strongly supported by the local population as is support for events at a number of historic cinemas still operating in the region.